Tips for CYP feeding or eating disorders

 All ages - NHS HEE TEL Resources

-It is designed to ensure that all medical students and foundation doctors are trained to understand, identify and respond appropriately when faced with a patient with a possible eating disorder.
-It is the result of collaboration between eating disorder charity Beat, Health Education England and the Royal College of Psychiatrists’ Faculty of Eating Disorders.
+It is designed to ensure that health and care staff are trained to understand, identify and respond appropriately when faced with a patient with a possible eating disorder.
+It is the result of collaboration between eating disorder charity Beat and Health Education England with key partners.

+This eating disorders training is designed for the nursing workforce.
 Each of the 3 sessions will take around 30 to 60 minutes to complete and includes additional learning resources for those looking to further increase their knowledge.
-To access the elearning in the elfh Hub directly, please visit the links below.

 This document provides general information and discussions about health and related subjects.
 The information and other content provided in this document, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.